Paul Van Himst: Club career

 Anderlecht reached the final of the Inter-Cities Fairs Cup (considered as the predecessor to the UEFA Cup) in the 1969–70 season, but lost it to Arsenal F.C.
 Van Himst became top scorer of the tournament with 10 goals.

 The lost final was a disappointment sportively and marked the end of the Sinibaldi era.
 Most players retired or left Anderlecht, but Van Himst was one of the few to stay.
-In a new team that relied on young players such as Hugo Broos, Ludo Coeck, Gilbert Van Binst and François Van der Elst, he was still important with all his experience.
+In a new team that relied on young players such as Hugo Broos, Ludo Coeck, Gilbert Van Binst and François Van der Elst, he was still important with his experience.
 Van Himst remained the leader on the field despite the generational change that had taken place.

-With Anderlecht, Paul Van Himst would win the Belgian championship eight times.
+With Anderlecht, Van Himst would win the Belgian championship eight times.
 He scored 309 goals in 566 matches during 16 seasons.
 Van Himst became the Belgian First Division's top scorer three times in 1963–64, 1965–66 and 1967–68.

 Van Himst was nicknamed Polle Gazon by Belgian football fans (Polle is Paul in Brussels dialect, and Gazon means lawn in Dutch and French) as he frequently lay on the field due to the large number of fouls committed on him.
 Later, the nickname Le Pelé blanc (the white Pelé) was introduced by French newspaper L'Équipe after a convincing performance with Belgium in Paris against France.

 After he left Anderlecht, he played for RWDM, another Brussels club, in 1975–76 and for Eendracht Aalst (then in the Belgian third division) in the following season.
 Two surgeries took their toll: neither at RWDM nor at Aalst Van Himst reached the same level as before.
 After winning the championship with Aalst, he ended his professional career in 1977, aged 33.